History of Johnston

 Incorporation did not come until the fall of 1969 when area residents worked together to incorporate the City of Johnston.
 Because state law prevented the formation of a town within three miles of another city from incorporating, the original city boundaries did not include the Johnston Station area.
 In April 1970, Johnston and Urbandale reached an agreement that allowed Johnston to annex the Johnston Station area.

 The Johnston Historical Society is located near the Johnston Public Library.
-The Museum is open from 2 to 4 p.m. on Mondays, Wednesdays and Thursdays and 2 to 4 p.m. the second Sunday of the month or by appointment 515-331-0687.
+The Museum is open the second Sunday of the month (April - November) from 1:00 to 3:00 pm or by appointment 515-331-0687.